WadeNaughton/Enigma/README.md

 4. Test Driven Development

   - My project was completed using TDD throughout.
+I used the tests to guide my code creations.
 My coverage metrics are at 100% for this project.

 5. Version Control